 What is Polyaspartic?

-Polyaspartic is one of the latest generation floor coating systems which has gained a lot of market attention in the past few years because of the short drying time that it offers.
+Polyaspartic is one of the latest generation floor coating systems, which has gained a lot of market attention in the past few years because of the short drying time that it offers.
 A polyaspartic coating normally takes only one day to apply and is usually ready for use, especially for foot traffic in a few hours.
 It also gives considerable hardness and chemical immunity that may make it ideal for using in garage flooring.

 Polyaspartic Flooring Pros and Cons